Answers to Most of Your Handicapping Questions Can be Found Right Here

 - My club recently assigned me a GHIN number.
 Should I be able to see my Handicap Index and/or post online immediately?

-- The club did transmit my data in the above scenario, Should I be able to see my Handicap Index?
+- When should I be able to see my Handicap Index?

 - I am trying to post a score online but it will not give me the correct date on the website.

-- I posted a score online today, but went to www.ghin.com and could not see that score.
+- I posted a score online today, but could not see that score.
 What happened?

 - I have two different GHIN numbers, what should I do?

-- Does www.ghin.com allow me to look up a Handicap Index for anyone in the country who has a Handicap Index?
+- Can I to look up a Handicap Index for anyone in the country who has a Handicap Index?